RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 tags:
 published: true
 ---
 What is stopping you from operating in your Zone of Genius?
 In his book _The Big Leap_, author Gay Hendricks identifies "The Upper Limit Problem" as the one obstacle blocking a person from achieving greatness.
 Hendricks divides human performce into four zones.
-Expressed grapically:
+His findings inspired me to create this graphic:

 <a href="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png"><img src="/images/Zones_Solving_the_Upper_Limit_Problem_RayHightower.png" align="center" width="500" padding="20" alt="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" title="The Big Leap by Gay Hendricks - Upper Limit Problem Chart - RayHightower" /></a>

 The Upper Limit Problem can keep a person stuck on the three lower performance levels, never to achieve genius.

-Now that we've defined the problem, how can high achievers break through?
+Now that we've defined the problem, how can high achievers break through and achieve their potential?

 <!--more-->

 ### Clarity from Youth

-Hendricks holds a PhD in psychology and he has researched human behavior for decades.
+Hendricks holds a PhD in psychology and he has studied human behavior for decades.
 He openly discusses his observations with his family, including the youngest members.
 His 12-year-old granddaughter explains the upper limit problem in these words:

 >If you don’t know it’s OK to feel good and have a good time, you’ll do something to mess up when things are going well.